Daimion Stafford

-Daimion Jerome Stafford (born February 18, 1991) is a former American football safety.
-He played college football at Nebraska and was drafted by the Tennessee Titans in the seventh round of the 2013 NFL Draft.
+Daimion Jerome Stafford (born February 18, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Tennessee Titans in the seventh round of the 2013 NFL draft.

-Early years
+Early life

 Stafford attended Norco High School.
 He was ranked among the top 20 best overall junior college football prospects by Rivals.com and Scout.com.

 Professional career

 Tennessee Titans

-Stafford was drafted by the Tennessee Titans in the seventh round with the 248th overall pick in the 2013 NFL Draft.
+Stafford was selected by the Tennessee Titans in the seventh round with the 248th overall pick in the 2013 NFL draft.

 Pittsburgh Steelers

 On May 30, 2017, Stafford signed with the Pittsburgh Steelers.

 On July 27, 2017, the Pittsburgh Steelers placed Stafford on their reserve/did not report list after he didn't show up for training camp and was reportedly considering retirement.
 He was released from the reserve/did not report list on May 9, 2019.